 - Multiple employees that are not family members sharing an address or bank account

 - Having a member of staff unfamiliar with the payroll system check records

 While it is important to detect if fraudulent activities are taking place at a company, it is equally essential to do everything possible to ensure that it does not happen in the first place.
 As well as frequent checks of the payroll records, this can also be done by making sure employees are aware of the full consequences surrounding payroll fraud.
 The punishments relating to payroll fraud go far beyond a work disciplinary or having to repay the money, with significant jail sentences frequently being handed out for offenders.

 Getting an outside body or a member of staff from outside the team to check records every so often increases the likelihood of wrongdoing being discovered.
 Not every case of an employee being overpaid will be fraudulent, mistakes can be made, and frequent checks of the system can also help to quickly correct these errors, without significant financial loss to the company or the employee involved.

 Consequences of payroll fraud

-Many legal experts who specialise in fraud believe that payroll fraud is committed as it is seen as a ‘victimless crime’ and that such actions are commonplace anyway.
-Ensuring employees know that their actions are damaging and will result in significant sanctions is a good way to prevent this behaviour, and may encourage anyone who has been committing undetected payroll fraud to desist with their actions.
+Many legal experts who specialize in fraud believe that payroll fraud is committed as it is seen as a ‘victimless crime’ and that such actions are commonplace anyway.
+Ensuring employees know that their actions are damaging and will result in significant sanctions is an excellent way to prevent this behavior, and may encourage anyone who has been committing undetected payroll fraud to cease with their actions.